NY Rep.-elect Santos investigated for lying about his past

 Federal campaign records show that he loaned his campaign more than $700,000, but the source of that money has yet to be explained.

-While his Democratic opponent, Robert Zimmerman, also tried to raise Santos’ misrepresentations during his losing campaign, it did not gain much traction.
+His Democratic opponent, Robert Zimmerman, also tried to raise Santos’ misrepresentations during his losing campaign, but it didn't gain much traction.

 Credit: Mary Altaffer